ahmedkaludi/wp-multilang/readme.txt

 == Changelog ==

+= 2.4.14 =
+- fixed Woocommerce product attributes are not getting translated #93
+- feature Added ompatibility with the WP Githuber plugin #99
+- enhancement Use 'translate' keyword for search the plugin from add new plugin section #103
+- feature Added compatibility with Smart Custom Fields Plugin #116
+- feature Added eature to translate slug for 2nd level of hierarchy of urls #121
+- fixed Code improvement #125
+- fixed Compatibility with WordPress 6.7 and updated readme.txt #126

+= 2.4.14 =
+- feature WP GraphQL support #44

 = 2.4.13 =
 - feature WP GraphQL support #44
 - fixed Post Title translation issue for multiple languages #78